thebadcoder96/DataEngineering/1_week/1_Docker_SQL/readme.md

 ### Docker Compose

-This allows for multiple container to run together.
+This allows for multiple containers to run together.
 Create a ```.yaml``` file which stores the configurations of the docker containers needed.
 Docker compose is already installed with Docker Desktop for Windows and Mac.

 This is what the ``.yaml`` file will look like:
 ```